Update: The Neiman Marcus Cafe is permanently closed.

 I chuckle at the previous encounter and turn my attention to lunch with Randall.

-Carlito, the server, bows and offers Randall a that may lint his dark pants.
+Carlito, the server, bows and offers Randall a black napkin to replace his white one that may lint his dark pants.
 My white napkin suffices for my white cotton skirt.
 Next, Carlito serves a complimentary, teeny-tiny cup of chicken consommé (not to be confused with chicken broth which is not clarified) to “clean the palette.”
 It’s perfectly hot and so rich with a primal flavor and aroma it summons a deeply buried memory of my Grandma Addie cooking in her kitchen.

 “I’ll have the chicken sandwich, save the tomato,” Randall says.
 He hands the server his menu and leans forward toward me to reveal his latest inspiration.
 He is a man of many.